Bereavement: tax issues on death

 Also, a death can affect a surviving spouse, civil partner or other dependant’s tax affairs, so it is important to consider those issues too.

-We understand that the tell us once service does not cover student loans.
+We understand that the Tell Us Once service does not cover student loans.
 You might know that the deceased had a student loan, or you might see from their payslips or tax papers that they were making repayments towards one.
-You will need to contact the Student Loans Company to get the loan cancelled.
+You may need to contact the Student Loans Company (SLC) to get the loan cancelled, but you might find that they have been notified already where HMRC and DWP share data with them.

 Telling HMRC